Cláudio Lembo

 Cláudio Salvador Lembo (/pt-BR/; 12 October 1934 – 19 March 2025) was a Brazilian lawyer, politician, and academic from Neapolitan background.
-He was elected Lieutenant Governor in 2002 with Governor Geraldo Alckmin.
+He was elected Vice Governor in 2002 with Governor Geraldo Alckmin.
 After Alckmin's resignation, to be able to run for the presidency of Brazil in the general elections of October 2006, Lembo became governor of São Paulo on 31 March 2006.
 His political origins were in the ARENA pro-military party of the 1970s.

 Lembo was a professor of constitutional law and civil law at Mackenzie Presbyterian University.

 Claydio Lembo died on 19 March 2025, at the age of 90.